charlesrolandscr17/Heart_Disease_Diagnosis/README.md

 ## Run the Application

 1. Create a virtual environment using a library of your choice, such as uv, virtualenv, conda among others.
-The example below uses uv
+The example below uses uv.
 `uv venv`

 2. Install the required packages.
 `pip install -r requirements.txt`

 3. Run streamlit to start up the servers

 `streamlit run app.py`